7-Day Maui Family Itinerary: The Perfect Week on the Valley Isle

 Before You Go: Essential Planning Tips

 Book your rental car early.
 I cannot stress this enough.
 Maui rental cars sell out months in advance, especially during peak season (December through March, and all summer).
 Prices can triple if you wait until the last minute.
-Book as soon as you have your flights confirmed, and check back periodically because prices sometimes drop and most companies let you cancel without penalty.
+Book as soon as you have your flights confirmed and check back periodically because prices sometimes drop and most companies let you cancel without penalty.

 Get a waterproof phone pouch.
 Between snorkeling, waterfalls, and unexpected waves, your phone will thank you.
 A waterproof phone pouch costs a few dollars and can save you from a very expensive mistake.
 I learned this the hard way at Twin Falls.